mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

   return a
 ```

 Doesn't it look like a professional code?
-Thankfully Python forces you to indent so at least it doesn't look unorganized.
-At least it doesn't stink, and this owes to Python's strength.
-However, it is difficult to understand what the variable names indicate and there is no comment on the algorithm making it difficult to understand how the codes work.
-Of course uncle Bob argues that you should not write comments in his book "Clean Code," but not writing comments in a language other than Java is controversial.
-I prefer to write comments as detailed as possible, and even during coding tests, I look throught whether there are comments in the submitted result, and discuss about the comments during the interview.
+Thankfully Python forces you to indent, so it doesn't look unorganized.
+At least it doesn't stink, which owes to Python's strength.
+However, it is difficult to understand what the variable names indicate, and there needs to be a comment on the algorithm, making it difficult to understand how the codes work.
+Of course, uncle Bob argues that you should not write comments in his book "Clean Code," but not writing comments in a language other than Java is controversial.
+I prefer to write comments as detailed as possible.
+Even during coding tests, I look through whether there are comments in the submitted result and discuss the comments during the interview.

 ```python